RitwikCP/Predictive-Analytics-With-Python/House Price Prediction/README.md

 ### DATASET
 The dataset is called Ames Housing dataset.
 It containes over 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa, all in csv format.

-Here's a brief version of what you'll find in the data description file.
+Here's a brief description of columns.

 1. SalePrice - the property's sale price in dollars.
 This is the target variable that you're trying to predict.
 2. MSSubClass: The building class